 The FPCSD has always pursued internships and apprenticeship programs that support a student's career paths.
 Currently, a local industry, has employed welders as apprentices and our local hospital as well as the local nursing home have signed intern agreements with our Health Science Program.
 Additionally, the FPCSS has established a partnership with Northeast Alabama Community College to provide youth apprenticeship opportunities for our students age 16 and older.
 This program will provide hands on experience while working with a journeyman with earning competitive wages.
 Students can earn an Associate's Degree with multiple certifications in this program.
-Furthermore, credentialing and skill attainment is an important aspect of our career technical program.
 The career technical director works closely with career technical teachers to ensure credentialing opportunities are available for students participating in career technical courses at Fort Payne High School.
 Funds for the career technical program are currently received from the Carl Perkins grant, state funds and local funds.